 We have set up the Aftercare programme to support our children from UdayanGhars over the age of 18 until they reach financial independence, thereby ensuring a ‘continuum of care’ even after they reach adulthood.
 Udayan Care remains by their side, adjusting them to their jobs and marriages as per their needs, talents and education.
 Children from Ghars remain a part of the Udayan family for life—long after they are well-settled adults.

 We facilitate visionaries that are inspired to establish and manage UdayanGhars voluntarily.
 We also enable volunteers to become long-term parent figures or Mentor Parents at UdayanGhars.
 These are determined individuals with a passionate desire to make a difference, who apply the experience they have gained with their kids to make a lasting impact on the lives of children.

 We also promote initiatives involved in the setting up of alternative care for the rehabilitation and development needs of children in need of protection and care.

-Udayan Care has been a pioneer in child protection and care for over twenty years.
+Udayan Care has been a pioneer in child protection and cares for over twenty years.
 Our constant endeavour is to lead the movement for the rights and mental well being of children, adolescents and youth.
-In order to augment and share the practical experience we have gained over the years, we have conducted several internal and external research studies, which might be advantageous for other organizations, professionals and government agencies working in the field of child welfare.
+To augment and share the practical experience we have gained over the years, we have conducted several internal and external research studies, which might be advantageous for other organizations, professionals and government agencies working in the field of child welfare.

-At Udayan Care, we believe that it is in the child’s best interest to remain with the biological family as long as the well being of the child isn’t compromised in any way.
+At Udayan Care, we believe that it is in the child’s best interest to remain with the biological family as long as there is no compromise on well being of the child.
 We leave no stone unturned to restore the child to his or her family as early as possible.
-Some cases allow us to unite the child with his or her family in a short time span, however, certain cases may take as long as 7 years or longer.
+Some cases allow us to unite the child with his or her family in a short period, however, certain cases may take as long as seven years or longer.
 Reintegration of children with their families is a continuous process at Udayan Ghars.
 We have reunited 300 children with their families in the last three years.